 Cuckoo clocks and glass blowing, straw braiding and wine-making.
 Velvety hills and forested peaks, mountain lakes and dense conifers.
 The Black Forest is home to Europe’s biggest wine cellar, the source of the River Danube, and one of the greenest cities in the world.

 A luxurious landscape, bordering France and Switzerland, the Black Forest is a superb destination for school groups wishing to experience a stunning region of Germany, and explore the highlights of its European neighbours.
-We offer accommodation in the historical town of Kippenheim - perfectly located for exploring the region’s best attractions, and visiting its neighbouring countries.
+We highly recommend school trips to the Black Forest for German Language and Music Tour groups.
+At Equity, we offer accommodation in the historical town of Kippenheim - perfectly located for exploring the region’s best attractions, and visiting its neighbouring countries.

-Below is a sample of Excursions Equity can organise for your trip to the the Black Forest - for subject specific excursions have a look at the
+Below is a sample of excursions Equity can organise for your school trip to the the Black Forest - for subject specific excursions have a look at the

 recommended educational trips for the Black Forest

 Located in Rust, Germany’s largest theme park is home to country-themed zones, rollercoasters galore, an interactive ‘Laser Course’, a space exhibition and more.
 Almost as popular as Disneyland® Paris, this is immersive language learning at its most exciting.

 Cable Car to Schauinsland

 Ride Germany’s longest two-way gondola system to the top of Schauinsland mountain (1,284m) and take in the panoramic views across Freiburg and the Black Forest – on a clear day you can see as far as the Swiss Alps.